On Student Loans: Is “Project 2025” Really that Bad for the Country? Yes. It is.

 The banks absolutely hate this new lending arrangement.

-While they still make significant money through both loan servicing and collections on defaulted loans, they absolutely cannot stand that the taxpayers are now making this $100 Billion/year instead of them.
+While they still make significant money through both loan servicing and collections on defaulted loans, they absolutely cannot stand that the taxpayers are now making this $100 Billion/year in interest instead of them.
 Project 2025 does many things, all of them bad for borrowers, but what Project 2025 really is, is an attempt to redirect $100 Billion of interest away from the taxpayer, and towards themselves.

 At the root of it, Project 2025 is really just a shameless, bald-faced attempt by private banks to redirect $100 Billion of interest away from the taxpayer, and towards themselves every year.